tus/tus-resumable-upload-protocol/protocol.md

 Once set the length MUST NOT be changed.
 As long as the length of the upload is not known, the Server MUST set `Upload-Defer-Length: 1` in all responses to `HEAD` requests.

+If the `Upload-Length` or `Upload-Defer-Length` headers are missing from the request, the Server MUST return `412 Precondition Failed`.

 If the Server supports deferring length, it MUST add `creation-defer-length` to the `Tus-Extension` header.